hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/guidelines.md

 ### Permissions

-When a user does not have CRUD permissions, hide those related actions.
+When a user does not have CRUD (Create, Read, Update and Delete) permissions, hide the related actions.

-In this example, our user's role is **viewer** and they cannot **deploy** or **destroy** a cluster.
+In this example, the user's role is **viewer** and they cannot **deploy** or **destroy** a cluster.
 An explanation is not needed as users understand that their account has limited permissions and that they require an additional user's help to gain these permissions (often someone with admin or similar roles).

 ![Image showing two dropdown with lists open, one with only one menu item that is reader specific, while the other has more options that allow for further capabilities.](/assets/patterns/disabled-patterns/permissions-example.png)